 Rebuilt in 2000 and now operating at 66/22 kV.
 The site was established in the 1980s anticipating a surge in irrigation demand that didn't arrive until ten years later.
 Two full capacity 66 kV circuits offer n-1 security.
 Load has seemingly reached a plateau with limits on new water extraction.
 Irrigation pumps are large in this area due to depth of wells (200m+).
 SCADA system is operational on all relays.
 Maximum load exceeds firm capacity.
 Summer peaking due to irrigation demand.
 The high general demand is a consequence of the large number and size of dairy sheds.
 Recent 22 kV conversion has largely secured most load.
-The conversion of the 66/33 kV transformer at Methven to 66/22 kV (project [12969]) will secure all distribution load in 2022.
+Recent conversion of the 66/33 kV transformer at Methven to 66/22 kV has secured all distribution load.
 Fibre connected.
+Probable 47MW solar farm to be connected at 22 kV, with additional transformation and switchgear to suit.